 Four key aspects of healthy urban planning

-Issues around housing design, accessibility, and affordability considered to avoid health-based challenges of overcrowding, lack of lighting, ventilation, temperature, injuries in the home, fears of crime, and social isolation.
+Healthy housing - issues around housing design, accessibility, and affordability considered to avoid health-based challenges of overcrowding, lack of lighting, ventilation, temperature, injuries in the home, fears of crime, and social isolation.

-Issues around safety, connectivity, and promotion of walking/cycling considered to avoid health-based challenges of physical inactivity, disease, road and traffic injuries, noise and air pollution.
+Active travel - issues around safety, connectivity, and promotion of walking/cycling considered to avoid health-based challenges of physical inactivity, disease, road and traffic injuries, noise and air pollution.

-Issues around construction, air quality, noise, open space, biodiversity, local food, and flood risks considered to avoid health-based challenges of poor air quality, noise disturbances, mental health impacts of lack of greenspace, overheating, and land toxicity.
+Healthy environment - issues around construction, air quality, noise, open space, biodiversity, local food, and flood risks considered to avoid health-based challenges of poor air quality, noise disturbances, mental health impacts of lack of greenspace, overheating, and land toxicity.

-Issues around healthcare services, education, social infrastructure, employment, local food shops, and public spaces considered to avoid health-based challenges of health inequalities, mental health implications of unemployment, limited access to healthy foods, physical inactivity, fear of crime, and social isolation.
+Vibrant neighbourhoods - issues around healthcare services, education, social infrastructure, employment, local food shops, and public spaces considered to avoid health-based challenges of health inequalities, mental health implications of unemployment, limited access to healthy foods, physical inactivity, fear of crime, and social isolation.